alainlubin/ChefAutomate_LimitViewability/instructions/A2_projectview.md

 ### Takeaways:
-- You should now now how to create rules based on conditional
+- You should now know how to filter Projects based on rules
-- This was a simplistic example, but you can use this logic to shape your A2 Project instance: create more conditional rules
+- This was a simplistic example, but you can use this logic to shape your A2 Projecs
     - A Project can have several rules
     - A Rule can have several conditions
 - Project view is great, but [next we need to limit access so that users only see this view](./instructions/A2_api.md)